gitlabform/gitlabform/docs/reference/group_saml_links.md

 This section purpose is to manage [group membership via SAML group links](https://docs.gitlab.com/ee/user/group/saml_sso/group_sync.html#configure-saml-group-links).

-Key names here are just any labels, except if the key name is `enforce` and is set to `true` - then only the group SAML links defined here will remain in the group, all other will be deleted.
+Key names here are just any labels.

+Except if the key name is `enforce` and is set to `true` - then only the group SAML links defined here will remain in the group, all other will be deleted.

 Values are like documented at [SAML Group Links section of the Groups API docs](https://docs.gitlab.com/ee/api/groups.html#saml-group-links), **except the id**.